CosmWasm/docs-deprecated/docs/02-getting-started/05-interact-with-contract.md

 We generated a wasm binary executable in the previous chapter.
 Let's upload the code to the blockchain.
 Once that is complete, you can download the bytecode to verify it.

-See the list of codes we that was uploaded to the testnet previously.
+See the list of codes that was uploaded to the testnet previously.
 ```shell
 wasmd query wasm list-code $NODE
 # Here is an alternative if you haven't set up the environment variables to interact with the testnet previously: